Introduction to Python for Economics¶

 It is a good fit for many Scientific Computing tasks as

-has strong tools for working with data, vectorization,
+python has strong tools for working with data, vectorization,

 jit compilation, parallelization, visualization, etc.

-that is used extensively across many domains
+It is a versatile language that is used extensively across many domains.

 Proprietary vs Open Source¶